laurosilvacom/thinking-reactively-with-rxjs-notes/11-rxjs-extend-your-reactive-logic-using-observable-like-proxies-that-delay-or-drop-events.md

 ### **What if our async call is too quick to show the spinner?**

-- if an async call resolves too quickly the action of showing the spinner will appear as a glitch
+- If an async call resolves too quickly the action of showing the spinner will appear as a glitch
-- we should only show the spinner once it's been active for at least 2 seconds... but how?
+- We should only show the spinner once it's been active for at least 2 seconds... but how?

 **New Abstraction:** When the spinner becomes active, wait for 2 seconds before showing it.
 BUT cancel showing it, if it becomes inactive again in the meantime.